keboola/indigo-ui/README.md

 (manual [here](https://docs.npmjs.com/cli/version)).
 This command should create new commit (with version change in `package.json`) and tag for you. **There's no need to change `package.json` manually or create tag manually.**
-3. Push to `master` branch - e.g `git push origin master`)
+3. Push to `master` branch - e.g `git push origin master`
 4. Push newly created tag - e.g. `git push origin v1.0.0-beta-3` <- This triggers deploy
-5. Check package on npm, try to install it or update to newer version from some project
+5. Check package in npmjs registry, try to install it or update to newer version from some project
 6. Write release notes [keboola/indigo-ui/releases](https://github.com/keboola/indigo-ui/releases)